seanorama/masterclass/security-advanced/README.md

 - Save and restart HDFS

+- For now we will skip configuring Ambari Agents for Non-Root

 ### Ambari Encrypt Database and LDAP Passwords

 - Needed to allow Ambari to cache the admin password so its not prompted for each each you add, move or remove a service via Ambari